EchterAlsFake/xvideos_api/README.md

 </div>

 # Description

-xvideos API is an API for xvideos.com.
+XVideos API is an API for xvideos.com.
 It allows you to fetch information from videos using regexes and requests.

 # Disclaimer
+> [!IMPORTANT]

-[!IMPORTANT] The xvideos API is in violation to xvideos's ToS!
+> XVideos API is in violation to the ToS of xvideos.com!

-Copyright Information: I have no intention of stealing copyright protected content or slowing down a website.
-Contact me at my E-Mail, and I'll take this Repository immediately offline.
+> If you are the website owner of xvideos.com, contact me at my E-Mail, and I'll take this repository immediately offline.
 > EchterAlsFake@proton.me

 # Quickstart